MystenLabs/sui/doc/src/explore/tutorials.md

 export PLAYER_O=251CF224B6BA3A019D04B6041357C20490F7A322
 ```

-For each of these addresses, let's discover the gas objects associated with each account address:
+For each of these addresses, let's discover the gas objects associated with each address:
 ```
 $ sui client gas --address $ADMIN
                 Object ID                 |  Version   |  Gas Value